Professor Martin Thomas

 My research interests focus on the following broad themes:

 - Forms of anti-colonial protest in North Africa;

 - Colonial security services, policing, and the nature of state violence;

 - 'Dirty wars' and counter-insurgency, particularly human rights abuses in asymmetric conflicts;

 - French international politics since World War I.

-My current research addresses two big questions: Why was the end of European empire bitterly - and violently - contested in some places but less so in others?
+My current research addresses two big questions: Was the end of formal empire a global revolution?
 And what were the underlying political economies of colonial violence in particular places?
 These questions feed into my work on European decolonization and the socio-economic determinants of coercive policing in North Africa, the Caribbean and colonial South East Asia.
 This is a development of my previous research into the role of information collection and political surveillance in ordering colonial societies.
 As part of that work, between 2008 and 2010, I was chief investigator on the ESRC project ‘Cultures of Repression: the Legacy of Colonial Violence and State Repression in the Maghreb’.